natanielmendes/food-order-react/README.md

 Order food online

-In order to tun the prject on localhost
+In order to tun the project on localhost

 `npm install`
 `npm start`